-Once the hypertrophic ligamentum flavum has been debulked, the space is restored in the spinal canal and clinical studies have demonstrated that around 80% of patients experience a significant reduction in pain and improvement in standing time and walking distance even in the presence of other LSS causal factors.1 mild has been studied in over 11 clinical studies and positive outcomes have been published in 16 peer-reviewed journal articles.
-The procedure has been performed on over 12,000 patients.
-No major complications related to the devices or the procedure have been reported in clinical trials.2
+Once the hypertrophic ligamentum flavum has been debulked, the space is restored in the spinal canal and clinical research has demonstrated that around 80% of patients experience a significant reduction in pain and improvement in standing time and walking distance even in the presence of other LSS causal factors.1 mild has been studied in over 13 clinical studies and positive outcomes have been published in more than 20 peer-reviewed journal articles.
+The procedure has been performed on over 20,000 patients.
+No major device-related complications have been reported in any clinical trial.2

 mild key safety features

-• Visualization of the instruments and treatment area before and during the procedure
+- Constant visualization of the instruments and treatment area via Epidurogram